avo-hq/docs.avohq.io/docs/2.0/fields/select.md

 :::

 :::option `enum`
-Set the select options to be an Active Record [enum](https://edgeapi.rubyonrails.org/classes/ActiveRecord/Enum.html).
-You use `options` or `enum`, cand can't use them both on the same field.
+Set the select options as an Active Record [enum](https://edgeapi.rubyonrails.org/classes/ActiveRecord/Enum.html).
+You may use `options` or `enum`, not both.

 ```ruby{3,10}
 # app/models/project.rb